akka/akka-http/docs/src/main/paradox/common/caching.md

 ## Frequency-biased LFU cache

 The frequency-biased LFU cache implementation has a defined maximum number of entries it can store.
-After the maximum capacity is reached the cache will evicts entries that are less likely to be used again.
+After the maximum capacity is reached the cache will evict entries that are less likely to be used again.
 For example, the cache may evict an entry because it hasn't been used recently or very often.